Counterfactual Mean-variance Optimization: Discussion

-There are a number of other potential opportunities for future work as well.
-First, our methods may be extended to other settings such as optimal policy estimation under constraints, such as resource or interpretability constraints, both of which frequently arise in medicine, the social sciences, and elsewhere.
-Furthermore, the objective function in \ref{eqn:couterfactual-MV} can be extended to include other more complex reward and risk measures beyond the mean and variance.
-For example, to account for asymmetrical data distributions, one may use Value-at-Risk by replacing $w^\top\Sigma^a w$ with $Q_{\alpha}(w^\top m^a)$, where $Q_{\alpha}(\cdot)$ is the $\alpha$-quantile.
-Lastly, while we required linear constraints in this work, it is also of interest to extend our methods to general nonlinear constraints, and to see if they yield any new insights about counterfactual resource allocations.
+There are several promising avenues for future research.
+First, our methods may be extended to optimal resource allocation problrms under additional constraints, such as budget, fairness, or interpretability constraints, which frequently arise in domains like medicine and the social sciences.
+Second, the objective in \eqref{eqn:couterfactual-MV} could be generalized to incorporate richer reward and risk functionals beyond the mean and variance.
+For instance, to capture asymmetry in return distributions, one could employ Value-at-Risk by replacing $w^\top \Sigma^a w$ with $Q_{\alpha}(w^\top m^a)$, where $Q_{\alpha}(\cdot)$ denotes the $\alpha$-quantile.
+Lastly, while our current formulation assumes linear constraints, extending the framework to accommodate nonlinear constraints may open new insights into counterfactual resource allocation in complex decision environments.

 \paragraph{Disclaimer} \begin{singlespace*} { This paper was prepared for informational purposes by the Artificial Intelligence Research group of JPMorgan Chase \& Co. and its affiliates (``JP Morgan''), and is not a product of the Research Department of JP Morgan.
 JP Morgan makes no representation and warranty whatsoever and disclaims all liability, for the completeness, accuracy or reliability of the information contained herein.
 This document is not intended as investment research or investment advice, or a recommendation, offer or solicitation for the purchase or sale of any security, financial instrument, financial product or service, or to be used in any way for evaluating the merits of participating in any transaction, and shall not constitute a solicitation under any jurisdiction or to any person, if such solicitation under such jurisdiction or to such person would be unlawful.} \end{singlespace*}